Powers Ferry Corridor Alliance

 Picture

 We've welcomed a number of supervised students doing community service.
-If you have a student group, check with us to see if this would be a good event for them.
+If you have a student or student group, check with us to see if this would be a good event for them.
 Email us at volunteer@powersferryca.com

 .